SichangHe/igem-2022-dku-backup/src/education.md

 to give a talk on therapeutic revolution for the DKU community.
 For the general audience on campus, we participated in the Club Expo, and designed activities to promote the scientific mindset.

-- Off-campus, we contacted a local international high school and successfully delivered science lectures to more than 330 middle and high school students and teachers about our project and synthetic biology.
+- Off campus, we contacted a local international high school and successfully delivered science lectures to more than 330 middle and high school students and teachers about our project and synthetic biology.